 I've had episodic joint problems for years that were repeatedly diagnosed as tendoninits.
 Chalked up to lots of hardcore exercise even when I would wake up with random pain that would last weeks and suddeny disappear.
 My right arm started losing muscle some years ago, though I'm right handed.
 It was noticeable to others when pointed out (I had very, very muscular arms).
 A few years ago I started seeing an orthopedic doctor who ordered various MRIs and found nothing noticeable in my actual joints.
 He did notice the right sided weakness and wanted to rule out MS, so ordered a brain MRI.
-That freaked me out because I'd never even considered MS. The brain MRI showed numerous white matter lesions, but the neurologist said she didn't think I have MS because lesions were not the right pattern.
-A second neurologist at same practice also said no MS. They did nerve conduction test and found no issues (not sure if that was to rule out MS or for some other reason).
+That freaked me out because I'd never even considered MS. The brain MRI showed numerou white matter lesions, but the neurologist said she didn't think I have MS because lesions not right pattern.
+A second neurologist at same practice also said no MS. They did nerve conduction test and found no issues (not sure if MS test or for some other reason).
 I was diagnosed with migraines, though I don't get many headaches.
 Around the same time all that was happening I was having visual issues.
 Blurry vision and night blindness.
 I figured it was age related.
 I went to an eye doctor who found my eyes were fine and I had 20/20 vision.
-I was referred to a neuro opthalmologist.
+I was referred to a neuroopthalmologist.
 He said it was neurological.
 But apparently did not think it was MS (it was an MS specialty clinic).

-I hit my head in April of this year and was diagnosed with post concussion syndrome.
+I hit my head last year and was diagnosed with post concussion syndrome.
 Did 9 hours of neuro psych testing.
 The neuropsychologist wanted me to get checked for MS. Again the right side weakness, along with other symptoms she saw.
 When I told her that two neurologists had said no MS last year, she asked me to get another opinion.
 I saw a neurologist that specializes in MS. He did not look at my MRI but said I did not have MS.

 Lately I'm having the blurry vision again, plus all the joint pain, exhaustion, and as of last week, numbness in my chin.
 Now my bottom lip and bottom of my face (jaw) are numb. i have had slight numbness in sides of my face but that comes and goes.
 My chin has been numb since before Christmas.
 I've never experienced this before and at first thought I was imagining it.